Election-year water crisis taking a toll on Brazil's economy

 Dozens of towns served by other utility companies in the state are already limiting water.

-Chemical firm Rhodia, controlled by Belgium’s Solvay (SOLB.BR), was forced to halt output at up to four factories in the city of Paulinia due to low river levels, a local spokesman said.
+Chemical firm Rhodia, controlled by Belgium’s Solvay , was forced to halt output at up to four factories in the city of Paulinia due to low river levels, a local spokesman said.

 Outages are also occurring as Sabesp turns down water pressure at night in São Paulo, a megalopolis of some 20 million people, leaving higher elevations dry.
 For many, that counts as rationing.